The Village: Dublin's Best Park, Farmers Market & A Beach Walk

 Back in 1800s Dublin, someone had the bright idea to build a wall into the bay to stop ships getting stuck.
 Grand plan, worked perfectly except for the tiny detail of nature deciding to dump several million tons of sand behind it.
 Six kilometers of it, to be exact.
 Congratulations Dublin Port, you accidentally created an island.

-Turns out this engineering mishap became Dublin's greatest happy accident since someone let the Guinness brewery vats ferment too long.
 The first to notice were thousands of Brent geese up in Arctic Canada, who took one look at their -40°C winter and said "lads, you'll never guess what just popped up in Dublin."
 Now they fly 5000km here every winter.
 Imagine choosing Irish winter as your warm holiday destination.
-But different strokes for different geese.

 Bull Island Nature Reserve Dublin